-Its exact date is not known, but it is almost certain that it was built in the late 15th century, after the conquest of Thessaloniki by the Turks, and replaced an older Byzantine tower, which is mentioned by the Metropolitan of Thessaloniki Efstathios, in the description of the siege. of the city from the Normans in 1185.
+Its exact date is unknown, but it is almost certain that it was built in the late 15th century, after the conquest of Thessaloniki by the Turks, and replaced an older Byzantine tower, which the Metropolitan of Thessaloniki Efstathios mentions in the description of the siege. of the city from the Normans in 1185.

-In its long history, the tower has changed from time to time names and uses.
-In the 18th century, it was referred to as ‘the Fortress of Kalamaria’, while in the 19th century as ‘the Tower of the Janissaries’ and ‘the Tower of Blood’.
+In its long and fascinating history, the tower has changed from time to time names and uses.
+In the 18th century, it was referred to as ‘the Fortress of Kalamaria’, while in the 19th century as ‘the Tower of the Janissaries’ and ‘the Tower of Blood.’

-After the liberation of Thessaloniki, in 1912, the tower came to the Greek state and had various uses from time to time.
-During World War I, it housed the Allied transmission center, while in 1916 one of its floors was used to store antiquities from the archeological activities of British forces in their area of responsibility.
+After the liberation of Thessaloniki in 1912, the tower came to the Greek state and had various uses from time to time.
+During World War I, it housed the Allied transmission center.
+At the same time, in 1916, one of its floors was used to store antiquities from the archeological activities of British forces in their area of responsibility.

-The tower is cylindrical with a height of 33.90 m and a diameter of 22.70 m.
-It has a ground floor and six floors, which communicate with an internal staircase of 120 m. core 8.50 m in diameter.
+The tower is cylindrical, with a height of 33.90 m and a diameter of 22.70 m.
+It has a ground floor and six floors, communicating with an internal staircase of 8.50 m in diameter.